neondatabase/website/content/docs/reference/glossary.md

 ### SQL Editor

-A feature of the Neon Console that enables running queries on a Neon Project database.
+A feature of the Neon Console that enables running queries on a Neon project database.
 The SQL Editor also enables saving queries, viewing query history, and analyzing or explaining queries.

 ### Storage